keonnie/vite-plugin-index-html-cloner/COMMIT_MESSAGES.md

 - Do not include patch set-specific comments.

 Details for each point and good commit message examples can be found on https://wiki.openstack.org/wiki/GitCommitMessages#Information_in_commit_messages

+- Consider starting the commit message with an applicable emoji:
+  - :seedling: `:seedling:` when adding features or enhancements
+  - :art: `:art:` when improving the format/structure of the code
+  - :racehorse: `:racehorse:` when improving performance
+  - :non-potable_water: `:non-potable_water:` when plugging memory leaks
+  - :memo: `:memo:` when writing docs
+  - :bug: `:bug:` when fixing a bug
+  - :fire: `:fire:` when removing code or files
+  - :green_heart: `:green_heart:` when fixing the CI build
+  - :white_check_mark: `:white_check_mark:` when adding tests
+  - :lock: `:lock:` when dealing with security
+  - :arrow_up: `:arrow_up:` when upgrading dependencies
+  - :arrow_down: `:arrow_down:` when downgrading dependencies
+  - :shirt: `:shirt:` when removing linter warnings
+  - :rocket: `:rocket` when committing for release

 ### References in commit messages